smerrill/puppet-graphiteapi/README.markdown

 include graphiteapi
 ```

-This will set up Carbon using the packages from EPEL and will set up graphite-api running on localhost:8080.
+This will set up:

+- Carbon using the packages
+- graphite-api running on localhost:8080.

-##Limitations
+## Limitations

 This module only runs on RHEL 6 to my knowledge.